 Figure 2.
 Details of the email security detection ensemble from Proofpoint, which helps detect and prevent phishing, email fraud, supplier attacks, ransomware and other advanced threats.

-Threat detection: The first ingredient to a successful threat detection and prevention system is the ability to accurately detect the threats that are targeting your people before they can become real threats to your organization.
-These threats can be as simple as common spam or malware that is relatively easy to recognize, or they can be more sophisticated multi-stage malware attacks or advanced business email compromise (BEC) and supplier risk threats.
-Effective threat detection can be used to recognize and stop these threats so that SOC teams don’t need to worry about additional threats entering their environment.
+Threat detection: The first ingredient to a successful threat detection and prevention system is the ability to accurately detect the threats that are targeting your people before they can become real threats to your organisation.
+These threats can be as simple as common spam or malware that is relatively easy to recognise, or they can be more sophisticated multi-stage malware attacks or advanced business email compromise (BEC) and supplier risk threats.
+Effective threat detection can be used to recognise and stop these threats so that SOC teams don’t need to worry about additional threats entering their environment.

 One Proofpoint customer, The University of Oklahoma was feeling the pain of both an increase in the number of attacks and the lack of resources to handle them.

 "We were drowning in phishing attacks.
 We needed help reducing not just the quantity of attacks, but also the amount of time spent responding to attacks."

 - Aaron Baillio, CISO, The University of Oklahoma